petecarapetyan/datafundamentals/docs/packages/commercial/index.md

 ## Consulting

-If you need commercial help or just , I'd be happy to start with a paid appointment.
+If you need commercial help, I'd be happy to start with a paid appointment.

 - A more personal walk-through
 - [Proof of Concept packages](/packages/)